The Leesil story

 The only contemporary references to these extremely obscure engines that I’ve been able to uncover appeared in D. J. Laidlaw-Dickson’s ground-breaking late 1946 book “Model Diesels” and in Colonel C. E. Bowden’s September 1947 book “Diesel Model Engines”.
 Ron Warring's early 1949 book "Miniature Aero Motors" listed the side-port version of the Leesil but flagged it as no longer in production, thus confirming the engine’s very brief market tenure.

 The Leesil dates back to the pioneering period of model diesel development in early post-WW2 Britain.
-The model "diesel" engine (more correctly termed a "compression-ignition" engine since it has no injector like a "true" diesel) had been a pre-war European development, with much of the early experimentation and manufacture taking place during WW2 in countries which were not actively involved in the fighting either by virtue of neutrality (like Switzerland and Sweden) or as a result of armed occupation (like France, Czechoslovakia and Norway).
+The model "diesel" engine (more correctly termed a "compression-ignition" engine since it has no injector like a "true" diesel) had been a pre-war European development, with much of the early experimentation and manufacture taking place during WW2 in countries which were not actively involved in the fighting either by virtue of neutrality (like Switzerland and Sweden) or as a result of armed occupation (like France, Czechoslovakia, Denmark and Norway).
 Residents of the British Isles had matters other than model engines on their minds at this time - they remained actively involved in a desperate fight for their national survival.
 Nonetheless, rumors regarding this new form of model engine technology did somehow filter back to Britain during the war years, the result being that a few British model engineers conducted initial experiments during that period.

 Immediately following the conclusion of the war, people in Britain were naturally anxious to return as quickly as possible to their peace-time activities and interests, very much including their hobbies.
 Although cash was tight in the straitened post-war British economy, hobbyists were willing to stretch their budgets to include the costs of a resumption of their pre-war recreational interests.
 The key role played by the Allied air forces in bringing the war to a successful conclusion had created a high level of air-mindedness among British residents.
 Accordingly, aeromodelling very quickly regained the momentum which it had begun to achieve in the pre-war years.